NerioVillalobos/plugin-metadelta/README.md

 ```

 > **Tip:** If you previously used a `.js` file with `module.exports`, rename it to end with `.json` and remove the assignment wrapper so only the JSON structure remains.
+>
+> **Note:** When the path to your metafile contains spaces or special characters, wrap it in quotes (for example, `--metafile "./metadata lists/mismetadatos.json"`).

 ### Examples